 You should perform simple google searches on the lawyer and the firm.
 Use key words including the firm or lawyer’s name combined with, “reviews”, “bad reviews,” “Complaints”, “Testimonials.”
 You can often find out a significant amount of information from simple Google searches that can help you.
 You should also consider the lack of an internet presence when deciding on a lawyer.
 If the lawyer or law firm does not appear on the internet, this may be a sign that they do not have many clients or that the firm is regionally focused.

 4. Check the Reviews of the Lawyer and Law Firm and Check whether the Law firm is a Member of the Better Business Bureau

 There are many websites that review lawyers and law firms.
 One prominent review site is called AVVO.
-You can see the perfect rating based on 37 reviews for Scott Legal, P.C. here.
+You can see the perfect rating based on the reviews for Scott Legal, P.C. here.
 You can also see reviews on Google, Yelp, and other organizations.
 You can also check to see if a firm is a member of the Better Business Bureau.
 The link to their website can be reached by clicking here.
 You can also search to see if your lawyer has been selected as a Super Lawyer.

 5. Ask About Performance and the Immigration Cases the Firm has Worked On